Agoric/powerbox/readme.md

 npm run demo # This listens on localhost:8000
 ```

-Click on the "my wallet is found" link.
+Click on the "my wallet is found at" link.

 # UPSTREAM: browser-extension-template